-Wildlife interest includes many typical riverside species of bird and a variety of damselflies and dragonflies.
+Wildlife interest at both sites includes many typical riverside species of bird and a variety of damselflies and dragonflies.
 Fish may be seen in the river and otters are known to visit; they have even bred locally.
-The escarpment is floristically rich in limestone species.
+The river bluff is rich in limestone plant species.

 What to look for

-As you walk along the river, look out for birds such as Kingfisher, Goosander, Common Tern, Reed Bunting, Sedge and Reed Warbler, Great Crested Grebe, Snipe, Oystercatcher, Curlew, Barnacle Goose and Mute Swan.
-Kestrel and Buzzard may be seen overhead and you may hear the cronking of the local Ravens which are thought to be nesting at the nearby quarry at Ravenstone.
+Along the river – according to the season – look out for birds such as Kingfisher, Goosander, Common Tern, Reed Bunting, Sedge and Reed Warbler, Great Crested Grebe, Snipe, Oystercatcher, Curlew, Barnacle Goose and Mute Swan.
+Kestrel and Buzzard are common, and Ravens may be heard.
 Barn Owls have been seen and the Cuckoo can be heard in spring.

-The river bank is also a good place to observe Banded Demoiselle and other damselflies, for example the Red-eyed, Azure, Common Blue, Blue- tailed and White-legged damselflies and dragonflies such as the Hairy, Brown and Migrant Hawker, Broad-bodied and Four-spotted Chaser and Common Darter.
+The river bank and lakes are good places to observe Banded Demoiselle and other damselflies, such as the Red-eyed, Azure, Common Blue, Blue-tailed and White-legged.
+Dragonflies include Hairy, Common Darter, Brown and Migrant Hawker, and Broad-bodied and Four-spotted Chaser.

-Plants that may be seen along the river bank include Yellow Iris, Bulrush, Greater Pond Sedge and Yellow Water-lily.
+Along the river bank you may see Yellow Iris, Bulrush, Greater Pond Sedge and Yellow Water-lily.
 On the escarpment a range of limestone grassland species can be found such as Upright Brome, Downy Oat-grass, Crested Dog’s-tail, Musk Thistle, Greater Knapweed, Lady’s Bedstraw, Salad Burnet, Yellow Rattle and Common Spotted-orchid.